Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

     pit# mkdir -v admin prep prep/admin configs data
     ```

-1. Quit the typescript session with the `exit` command, copy the file (csm-install-remoteis.<date>.txt) from its initial location to the newly created directory, and restart the typescript.
+1. Quit the typescript session with the `exit` command, copy the file (csm-install-remoteiso.<date>.txt) from its initial location to the newly created directory, and restart the typescript.

     ```bash
     pit# exit # The typescript